Djvaughn573/Trading-Cards/README.md

-# Trading-Cards-DB
+# Trading-Cards
-A database of cards from games like Magic.
+Database of trading cards.